 3. Your insurance company could pay for repairs directly.

 In certain cases, insurance carriers will want to know that related claims to this incident won’t come up in the future.
 So, your insurance may end up either asking for your preferred repair shop or contractor to give the check to or they may pay one of their preferred contractors/repair technicians directly.

 Before your insurance pays the third party, though, the repair company will probably ask you to sign a “direction to pay” form.
 While this may make the payment process more streamlined, it does mean that you won’t have any more control over that claim.
 So, make sure you read the document and go over everything with your insurance agent before you sign over the funds.

 Again, the way that your insurance pays out a claim and how they handle repairs can depend on state laws, the terms of your insurance policy, or the terms of your loan.
 So, if you find yourself in a situation with more than one name on the insurance check, don’t panic, and when in doubt, talk to your agent.

 At the end of it all, if you do end up with the ability to cash an insurance check for yourself, there won’t be any scary insurance fraud people coming to take you away.
 Your insurance is there, ultimately, to help you in the best way they know how.
 If they’ve decided that the best way to help is to issue you a check or other sum of money directly, it’s now up to you to determine how best to use it.

-Whatever type of mishap you may happen upon, our experts know how to get you great auto insurance or home insurance that looks out for your best interest.
+Whatever type of mishap you may happen upon, our agents know how to get you great auto insurance or home insurance that looks out for your best interest.
 We have tons of connections with trusted insurance carriers so that we can get you quotes for the best rates on the quality coverage that fits you.
-To start getting free, customized quotes, just give us a call, fill out our online form, or LiveChat with one of our specialists today!
+To start getting free, customized quotes, just give us a call, fill out our online form, or LiveChat with one of our professionals today!